Lillian Somoza de Sevilla Sacasa

-Lillian ("'Lilly"' or "'Lilita"') Somoza de Sevilla Sacasa, born Lillian Ada de la Cruz Somoza Debayle (May 3, 1921 - May 17, 2003) was a member of the Somoza family in Nicaragua.
+Lillian Somoza de Sevilla Sacasa (May 3, 1921 – May 17, 2003), born Lillian Ada de la Cruz Somoza Debayle and commonly known as "Lilly" or "Lilita", was a member of the Somoza family in Nicaragua.
 She was the daughter of dictatorial president Anastasio Somoza García and Salvadora Debayle de Somoza, the wife of Guillermo Sevilla Sacasa, and the sister of the dictatorial presidents Luis Somoza Debayle and Anastasio Somoza Debayle.

 She attended the exclusive young ladies finishing school Gunston Hall School for Girls and in 1940 was chosen queen of the Apple Blossom Festival in Winchester, Virginia.

 She died in Washington Hospital Center on May 17, 2003, two weeks after her 82nd birthday.

 Family origins

 By paternal line, she came from the rural elite in the area of influence of Granada.
 Her grandfather was the Senator of the Republic, Anastasio Somoza Reyes, a member of the traditionalist Conservative Party, mayor of San Marcos and landowner of the Carazo region.
 The first Somoza to arrive in Nicaragua in the seventeenth century was the captain of lancers Francisco Somoza, of Galician origin.
 His great-grandson, the landowner Fernando Somoza Robelo, came to San Marcos, in the current Carazo.

 By maternal line, Lillian came from the high elite of the colonial metropolis of León, identified for her time with the also historical Liberal Party.
 Her grandfather was the famous physician Louis Henri Debayle Pallais, son of the French soldier Louis Emmanuel Debayle Montgofier, who arrived in Nicaragua in the mid-nineteenth century and settled in León.
 Lillian's maternal grandmother was Casimira Sacasa Sacasa, daughter of President Roberto Sacasa y Sarria.
 The Sacasas in Nicaragua descend from the Spanish soldier Francisco Sacasa, who died in the eighteenth century as captain commander of the fortress of San Juan.

 There are at least eight Presidents of Nicaragua related to Lillian Somoza: Roberto Sacasa (her maternal great-grandfather), José María Moncada Tapia (her uncle by paternal line), Juan Bautista Sacasa (her maternal uncle), Anastasio Somoza García (her father), Víctor Manuel Román y Reyes (her uncle by paternal line), Luis Somoza Debayle (her brother), Anastasio Somoza Debayle (her brother) and Violeta Barrios de Chamorro (her relative by maternal line).